jlevy/og-equity-compensation/README.md

 ### 409A valuations

-🄳 When stock vests, or you exercise an option, the IRS will consider what the **fair market value (FMV)** of the stock is when determining the tax you owe.
+🄳 When a person’s stock vests, or they exercise an option, the IRS will consider what the **fair market value (FMV)** of the stock is when determining the tax that person owes.
 Of course, if no one is buying and selling stock, as is the case in most startups, then its value isn’t obvious.
 For the IRS to evaluate how much stock is worth, it uses what is known as the